"Check it out, I am the ultimate badass."

 - Yu-Gi-Oh!: When Marik is about to summon his Sun God Ra, and all the characters present who are aware of the strength of it have eyes widened with shock.

-- In Fairy Tail, we have Acnologia, who cost Gildarts An Arm and a Leg, which he revealed to Natsu when he came back.
+- In Fairy Tail, we have the Black Dragon Acnologia, who cost Gildarts An Arm and a Leg, which he revealed to Natsu when he came back.
 The guy is Fairy Tail's resident Person of Mass Destruction.
 Their town, Magnolia was even rigged to make way for him so he doesn't accidentally destroy the town.
 And the dragon Curb Stomped him.
+And if that wasn't impressive enough, Acnologia shows up during the S-Class Trial Arc, casually ignores everything Team Fairy Tail throws at him, which includes four Dragon Slayers and our main characters, and nukes Tenrou Island with everyone still on it.
+Yeah, they survive, but it still serves its purpose as a Final Boss Preview on how far they have to go.

 - In the Sailor Moon anime's last season, Sailor Uranus and Sailor Neptune pretend to defect from the Sailor Senshi and join Sailor Galaxia, which they prove by killing Sailor Pluto and Saturn.
 The two wait for a moment to attack Galaxia, and when they do, realize she doesn't have a Star Seed.
 The two completely break when they realize they murdered their friends and sold their souls for nothing.